cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/software-engineering-vcs.md

 ## Context

 Only recently it happened in the project I am currently involved in that the team had a 1.5h presentation and discussion on how to "properly" use
 [git](https://en.wikipedia.org/wiki/Git) in their project.
-This reminded me about a long-standing grudge I have with git.
+This reminded me about a long-standing grudge I have with `git`.
 It is too complex and makes things more difficult than they need to be.

 ## Git